avf2001/IELTS/Speaking/Task 1/Topics/Clothes.md

   * Where do you usually buy your clothes?
   * Have you ever worn a uniform?
   * Do most people in your country follow fashion?
+  * What clothes do you usually like to wear?
+  * Do/did you wear the same clothes at school and at home?
+  * Will you change your clothes when you go home today?
+  * Did you have any special clothes to wear when you where a child?
+  * Did you like them?
+  * Do you think wearing a hat on sunny days is important?
+  * Did you wear a hat as a child?
+Why?
+  * What is the importance of a hat?
 ## Vocabulary and Useful Expression
 * **drastically** *(adv)*: (especially of actions) severe and sudden or having very noticeable effects
+* aging process (n): becoming or appearing older or elderly
+* complement (v): to add to something in a way that improves it or makes it more attractive
+* decelerate (v): to become or make something become slower
+* detrimental (a): harmful
+* disobedient (a): failing or refusing to obey
+* exposure (to something) (n): the state of being in a place or situation where there is no protection from something harmful or unpleasant
+* radiation (n): powerful and very dangerous rays that are sent out from radioactive substances
+* reluctant (adj): not willing to do something and therefore slow to do it
+* stubborn (a): determined not to change your opinion or attitude
+* sunshade (n): a light umbrella or other object such as an awning, that is used to protect people from hot sun
+* trivial (a): not important or serious
 ## Questions
 ### What type of clones do you like?
 **Sample 1**